 Feeling sick to your stomach and throwing up are very common in pregnancy.
 This is caused by pregnancy hormones in your body.
 Despite the name "morning sickness," you can feel sick to your stomach and throw up at any time of day.
 Some pregnant women throw up so often and for so long that they need medicine or IV fluids (directly into a vein).

 To lessen morning sickness, try the following:

-Heartburn Gastroesophageal Reflux (GERD) GERD (acid reflux) is a disease caused by your stomach contents and stomach acid flowing back up your esophagus.
+Heartburn Gastroesophageal Reflux Disease (GERD) GERD (acid reflux) is a disease caused by your stomach contents and stomach acid flowing back up your esophagus.
 Your esophagus is the tube that connects your throat to your stomach.
-Reflux... read more (a burning pain in your chest) is common in pregnancy.
+Acid reflux... read more (a burning pain in your chest) is common in pregnancy.
 Heartburn is caused by stomach acid going back up your esophagus (the tube that carries food from your mouth to your stomach).

 To lessen heartburn, try the following:

 Do not lie down for several hours after eating

 If heartburn disturbs your sleep, try the following:

 Don't eat for several hours before bed

 Use several pillows to raise your head, or raise the head of your bed